 Having been diagnosed with primary progressive MS in 2002, Rodney is very familiar with the health care system in his home province of British Columbia.
 As a resident of a small town of 2,800, he has experienced his fair share of challenges with accessible and timely care.
 He’s a strong believer in health care being readily available to all Canadians and participated as a patient representative in the "A GP for Me" campaign, a BC-government initiative aimed at improving patient access to primary care in the province.

 Dr. Brodie is a family physician in Chilliwack, located in the beautiful Fraser Valley of British Columbia.
-After a lengthy time at the Board of Doctors BC (formerly the British Columbia Medical Association), where he was the President in 2009-10, he joined the CMA Board as a director in 2010.
-After a year as the Honorary Treasurer in 2012-13, he became the Chair of the CMA Board in 2013.
-Although a third of his time is spent in Ottawa doing the work of the Board, he continues a full-time clinical practice and maintains his many interests in business and family life.
-He is a keen sportsman and enjoys golf, running and weight training and has an active family life with his seven children and seven grandchildren.
-His vision and motivation in life is to help others reach their full potential and find the wisdom that lies within each of us.
+After a lengthy time at the board of Doctors BC (formerly the British Columbia Medical Association), where he was president in 2009-10, he joined the CMA board as a director in 2010.
+After a year as honorary treasurer in 2012-13, he became Chair in 2013.
+Although a third of his time is spent in Ottawa doing the work of the board, he continues a full-time clinical practice and maintains his many interests in business and family life.

-A family physician by training, Dr. Slocombe currently practices Low-risk Obstetrics in a large group practice in Calgary, Alberta.
-Dr. Slocombe grew up in Victoria, BC and completed her family medicine residency in Calgary in 1983 after receiving her MDCM from McGill University in 1981.
-Her past involvement with the Alberta Medical Association as a Board Member and as President has allowed Dr. Slocombe the great opportunity to be a part of a national organization and she looks forward to the challenges ahead.
+A family physician by training, Dr. Slocombe currently practises low-risk obstetrics in a large group practice in Calgary, Alberta.
+Dr. Slocombe grew up in Victoria, BC, and completed her family medicine residency in Calgary in 1983 after receiving her MDCM from McGill University in 1981.
+Her past involvement with the Alberta Medical Association as a board member and as president has allowed Dr. Slocombe the great opportunity to be a part of a national organization and she looks forward to the challenges ahead.